 Ludwick St. John was born in Columbia, Missouri, on March 3, 1848.
-He was a Private in Company C who was killed with Custer’s Column and buried on Last Stand Hill.
+He was a Private in Company C who was killed with Custer’s Column during the Battle of the Little Bighorn.
+He was buried in the mass grave on Last Stand Hill.

 Thomas F. McLaughlin died on March 3, 1886, in Jamestown, North Dakota, and was buried in the Jamestown State Hospital Cemetery.
 He was a Sergeant in Company H who was wounded during the hilltop fight.

 Henry Rinaldo Porter, M.D., (left) died at the Hotel Metropole in Agra, India, on March 3, 1903, and was buried in the Cantonment Cemetery there.
 A memorial monument for Dr. Porter sits next to his wife’s grave in Oberlin, Ohio.
 During the battle, Dr. Porter was the Acting Assistant Surgeon on Staff, and he participated in the valley and hilltop fights.